The Parable of Arable Land

-The Parable of Arable Land is the first studio album by the Red Crayola (also known as Red Krayola).
-The album's title was coined by bassist Steve Cunningham.
-The album was considered psychedelic music when it was introduced, but later assessments describe it as a forerunner to avant/noise rock.
-With this album as introduction, Ritchie Unterberger assessed the band as a precursor to industrial rock.
-The album features free improvised pieces involving industrial power tools and a revving motorcycle dubbed "Free Form Freak-Out" as well as notable instrumental cameos by label mate and 13th Floor Elevators frontman Roky Erickson.
+The Parable of Arable Land is the 1967 debut studio album by the Red Crayola (later known as Red Krayola).
+The album features experimental, confrontational rock songs interspersed with free improvised pieces featuring noise played by a group of over 50 people known as "the Familiar Ugly", including notable instrumental cameos by label mate and 13th Floor Elevators frontman Roky Erickson.

+Upon release, the album sold 50,000 copies, selling out its original pressing and receiving some minor attention in the music press.
+Its sound was retrospectively described by AllMusic as "part psychedelia, part garage punk, and partly some sort of experimental rock that would not truly make itself known until many years down the road".
+It would influence artists during the punk-era, presaging styles such as new wave, post-punk, and art rock.

 The Familiar Ugly

 The Familiar Ugly was a group of 50 people who joined the Red Crayola on stage with music that was made on anything from industrial power tools to a revving motorcycle.
 They perform on the "Free Form Freak-Out" tracks that are present between each song on the album.
 Rick Barthelme later reflected.
 "At heart we were as elitist as could be, but these folks came to our shows and some we knew and most we did not know, but whenever we played, there they were, ready to mount the stage and screech until the last plug was pulled, and there we were, ready to invite them – the Familiar Ugly, we dubbed ’em."

 After playing as a five-piece consisting of all three original members plus Bonnie Emerson and Danny Schacht, the group split back to the original trio and instead called every added member a part of the Familiar Ugly.
 "Free Form Freak-Out" was a term coined by record producer Lelan Rogers who proposed the idea of having the album intermingle songs with the Familiar Ugly, fading one into the other as well as having Rick Barthelme take up a tribal drumbeat instead of a standard rock beat for "War Sucks".